ylu1997/Code_Generation_For_DNA_Storage/README.md

 This realization is a stark reminder of how quickly the field moves and how much more there is to learn and improve.
 While it pains me to see my work as only a partial step in a much larger journey, I also hope it will motivate me to continue pushing forward and eventually catch up with these advancements.

 The multi-cpu part is finished.
 For GPU version is still incomplete, I am not sure if anyone care about it.

+The power of the individual is too small.

 ---